28 Good Uses for Jam (Besides Spreading It on Bread)

 - Make jam-filled butter cookies.

-- Make a simple Jam Tart!
+- Make a simple jam tart!
 All you have to do is fill individual pastry tartlet cases with jam.
-Nice served warm with a dollop of ice cream on the side!
+It's nice served warm with a dollop of ice cream on the side!

 - For a flavourful protein shake, blend jam, milk and protein powder.

 - Use a jelly-type version to sweeten tea instead of sugar or honey.